zephyrproject-rtos/zephyr/doc/guides/flash_debug/probes.rst

 the Zephyr application on your host workstation using tools like GDB.
 They may also support other debug software and more advanced features such as :ref:`tracing program execution <tracing>`.
-For details on the related host software supported by Zephyr, see :ref:`debug-host-tools`.
+For details on the related host software supported by Zephyr, see :ref:`flash-debug-host-tools`.

 Debug probes are usually connected to your host workstation via USB; they are sometimes also accessible via an IP network or other means.
 They usually